| Author |

 Hello,

-I am planning on stopping payments for my Primary home from next month.
+I am planning on stopping payments to expedite a short sale for my Primary home from next month.
 I have a propertytax bill as well that is due early next month.
 Should I be paying the Property Tax to protect myself or Can I just ignore it?

 I have 401K, cars and future paychecks from work.
 Since, I dont have 2nd mortgage, am I protected in terms of these?